gimbalmonkey/pointcloudviz/README.md

 Bryan Begay and Katie Nicolato  **|**  GEOG 572 Geovisual Analytics  **|**  Spring 2019

 ![](img/potree_lion.JPG)
-An example of a visualized point cloud from the Potree website.
+Example of a visualized point cloud from the Potree website.

 ## Objectives